crystal-leesj/bitmap-transformer/README.md

 *Description*

 Build a bitmap (.bmp) transformer CLI that will read a bitmap from a disk.
 Run one or more color or raster transforms and then write it out to a new file.
 This project will require manipulating binary data.
-The solution should be composed of small tested methods that solve specific problems.

 *Methods*